thomaspinckney3/cs4501/Project2.md

 Fixtures
 --------
-Final thing before we call it a day, you need to add fixtures so that we are provided with initial data when grading your project.
+Final thing before we call it a day, you need to add fixtures so that testing (and grading on our side) becomes a lot easier.

-Here's a quick explanation on how to use fixtures to preload data or export your db:
+Here's a quick introduction of fixture and a tutorial on how to use fixtures to preload data or export your db:

-General Steps for creating fixtures:
+General steps for creating fixtures:

 Dump existing db data using